AnushaPB/LandGenSamp/p1_gnxsims/gnx/dryad/README.md

 ## Code/Software

-The code and additional files used to generate this data are archived on Zenodo: 10.5281/zenodo.14009717
+The code and additional files used to generate this data are archived on Zenodo (DOI 10.5281/zenodo.14009717)

 The most recent version of this code can be found on GitHub: https://github.com/AnushaPB/LandGenSamp